Here’s What Connecticut Residents Need to Know about Audio Bugs, GPS Devices, & Hidden Cameras

 Common Reasons Audio Bugs, Hidden Cameras, & GPS Devices Are Used in Connecticut

-You might believe that you’re the most regular person in the world.
-Why would anyone want to know what you’re saying, what you’re doing, or where you’re going?
+You might believe that you’re the most regular person in the world and think why would anyone want to know what you’re saying, what you’re doing, or where you’re going?
 Although you’re just trying to get on with your day to day life, you could still be a victim of electronic stalking, eavesdropping, or voyeurism.
 It doesn’t matter if you’re a business owner or a resident.

 Because of our experience handling these matters, we’ve developed a list of the most common reasons these devices are used in Connecticut: